Kathmandu

-The city is one of the oldest continuously inhabited places in the world, founded in the 2nd century CE.
-The valley was historically called the "Nepal Mandala" and has been the home of the Newar people, a cosmopolitan urban civilization in the Himalayan foothills.
-The city was the royal capital of the Kingdom of Nepal and hosts palaces, mansions and gardens built by the Nepali aristocracy.
-It has been home to the headquarters of the South Asian Association for Regional Cooperation (SAARC) since 1985.
-Today, it is the seat of government of the Federal Democratic Republic of Nepal, established in 2008, and is part of Bagmati Province.
+Recognized as one of the oldest continuously inhabited places in the world, Kathmandu's history dates back to the 2nd century AD.
+Historically known as the Nepal Mandala, the valley has been the cultural and political hub for the Newar people, a significant urban civilization in the Himalayan region.
+Kathmandu served as the royal capital of the Kingdom of Nepal and is home to numerous palaces, temples, and gardens reflecting its rich heritage.
+Since 1985, it has hosted the headquarters of the South Asian Association for Regional Cooperation (SAARC).

-Kathmandu is and has been for many years the centre of Nepal's history, art, culture, and economy.
-It has a multi-ethnic population within a Hindu and Buddhist majority.
-Religious and cultural festivities form a major part of the lives of people residing in Kathmandu.
-Tourism is an important part of the economy in the city.
-In 2013, Kathmandu was ranked third among the top ten upcoming travel destinations in the world by TripAdvisor, and ranked first in Asia.
-The city is considered the gateway to the Nepal Himalayas and is home to several World Heritage Sites: the Durbar Square, Swayambhunath, Boudhanath and Pashupatinath.
-Kathmandu valley is growing at 4 percent per year according to the World Bank in 2010, making it one of the fastest-growing metropolitan areas in South Asia, and the first region in Nepal to face the unprecedented challenges of rapid urbanization and modernization at a metropolitan scale.
-It is the largest metropolitan area located in the Himalayas.
+Today, Kathmandu remains the epicenter of Nepal's history, art, culture, and economy.
+It has a multi-ethnic population with a Hindu majority and a significant Vajrayana Buddhist presence.
+Religious and cultural festivals are integral to life in the city.
+Tourism plays a vital role in the economy, with the city serving as a gateway to the Nepal Himalayas.
+Kathmandu is home to several World Heritage Sites, including the Durbar Square, Swayambhu Mahachaitya, Bouddha, and Pashupatinath.

+The Kathmandu Valley has been experiencing rapid urbanization, with a growth rate of 4% per year as of 2010, making it one of the fastest-growing metropolitan areas in South Asia.